Wrongful Death Claims and Automobile Air Bag Defects

 Deaths from these defective air bag inflators can be prevented if consumers heed the recall notices.
 Yet many consumers have not been fortunate to have advance warning about the risk of death linked to these auto products.
 If your loved one suffered a fatal injury caused by a defective product, you may be able to obtain compensation by filing a wrongful death lawsuit.

 In Chicago, wrongful death claims are governed by the Illinois Wrongful Death Act(740 ILCS 180/).
 This law allows particular relatives of the deceased, in addition to certain other parties, to file claims and to seek damages.
 Did you lose a loved one in a preventable accident that involved a defective product?
 An experienced Chicago wrongful death lawyer can help.
-Contact Woodruff Johnson & Evans today to learn more about our services.
+Contact Woodruff Johnson & Evans Law Offices today to learn more about our services.